XtensibleBinaryFormat/XBF/docs/specification.md

 ### Struct

 An aggregate type containing a name as well as named fields.

-### Proposed Additional Inclusions

-This list can and should be expanded based on any new ideas we have.
-Possible candidates for inclusion include:
+A struct **may not** contain duplicate field names.
+Should a Struct be sent like this anyway, it should be considered malformed and not be constructed on the receiving end.

 ## Direct Representations